jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 At first a command call might be sort of asleep.
 That might be when there is a chance to set its parameters.
 After that the command call might be run.

 << detail >>
-Expected behavior might be that a command call would only run once.
+Expected behavior might be that a command call might only run once.

 << creation behavior of commands >>
 If the parent command runs it might automatically executes the calls inside it.

 << detail >>
-When a call might be placed directly inside an *object,* it might* be a question what would actually happen to it.
+When a call might be placed directly inside an *object,* it might* be a question what might actually happen to it.
 It may be an idea, that the command might only be run manually.
 Another idea might be, that those calls might run just after the object was created (perhaps a bit like constructors from object oriented programming).

 << commands compared to objects >>
 Because `the` definition `is the` prototype of `the` call, and `not the same` object as `the` call, a dashed class line `needs to` be used to point out `the` definition of a call.